A Happy Home-A Little Community Within Itself

 We like to think of children as pure and innocent.
 However, all are born with sinful natures.
 As a child grows, his selfish nature will become increasingly evident.
 He will bring much unhappiness upon himself and others unless the parents discipline these tendencies.

 A child’s duty is to obey his parents.
-“Children, obey your parents in the Lord: for this is right” (Eph.
-6:1).
+“Children, obey your parents in the Lord: for this is right” (Ephesians 6:1).
 A perfect example of this obedience is noted in the life of Jesus as a child.
 “And He went down with them, and came to Nazareth, and was subject unto them” (Luke 2:51).
 When the principle of submission is practiced and is the routine of the home, parents and children will be happier, and the home will be more pleasant.

 When God’s order is maintained, the parents will live for their children, the children for their parents, and all will live for God.
 Such homes will bless our communities and give quality to our nations.